-- 1. "Firearm" means any weapon (including a starter gun) which will, is designed to, or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of any such weapon; any firearm muffler or firearm silencer; any destructive device; or any machine gun.
-The term "firearm" does not include an antique firearm unless the antique firearm is used in the commission of a crime. - 2.
+- 1. "Firearm" means any weapon (including a starter gun) which will, is designed to, or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of any such weapon; any firearm muffler or firearm silencer; any destructive device; or any machine gun. - 2.
 "Weapon" means any dirk, metallic knuckles, slingshot, billie, tear gas gun, stun gun, chemical weapon or device, or other deadly weapon carried on or about a person in such a manner as to conceal the weapon from the ordinary sight of another person. - 3.
 "Controlled substance" means any substance named or described in Schedule IV of s.
 893.03, Florida Statutes.
 Controlled substances are deemed to be contraband.